Engineering leaders deciding whether they are on the right path

 Are you the right coach if I want to leave engineering entirely?+

-If you are leaving eng-leadership for something completely outside the field, probably not.
-If you are moving from Big Tech to a scale-up, or FinTech to HealthTech, yes.
-I know the eng-leadership market across CEE and North America.
+If you're leaving eng-leadership for something completely outside the field, probably not, and I'd say so on the intro call rather than take your money.
+If you're moving Big Tech to scale-up, or FinTech to HealthTech, yes.
+I know that market across CEE and North America well enough to be useful about it.

 Explore other roles